 The University operates a U.S. Postal Services Contract Station in Plaster Student Union, Room 210, 417-836-5342.
 Hours of operation are Monday through Friday from 8:00 a.m. to 5:00 p.m.
 Services include stamps, money orders, and mailing packages as well as certified, registered, insured, international, and express mail.
 Stamps and other postal items can only be purchased with cash.
 The Contract Station is closed during all official University holidays.

-All employees of the University may use the University tennis courts, Plaster Student Union, Hammons Student Center, Plaster Stadium handball/racquetball courts, McDonald Arena, Allison Stadium North, Allison Stadium South, and Allison Volleyball Courts and other recreational facilities of the University, under the conditions and applicable rules and when scheduling at those facilities permits.
+All employees of the University may use the FRC, Plaster Student Union, Hammons Student Center, Plaster Stadium handball/racquetball courts, McDonald Arena, Allison Stadium North, Allison Stadium South, and Allison Volleyball Courts and other recreational facilities of the University, under the conditions and applicable rules and when scheduling at those facilities permits.
 On the West Plains campus there is a fitness center and pool located at the West Plains Civic Center; for more information, contact 417-255-7966.

 The Safety & Transportation Department, 417-836-5509, provides a variety of services for employees and students including authorized access to buildings, battery jump for vehicles parked on campus or on University-owned streets and protective accompaniment service on campus during the hours of darkness.
 Persons who park their vehicle on campus and find that they are unable to gain entry because it is locked, may contact the Department for assistance.
 While the Department no longer provides emergency unlocking services, they will contact a firm to unlock a vehicle under such circumstances.
 This firm will charge for the unlocking service.
 On the West Plains campus, contact the West Plains Police Department at 417-256-2345.

 Common sense rules of safety will help do much to make Missouri State University a safe and pleasant place to work.
 Any potentially unsafe condition should be reported immediately to a supervisor or the Department.